Correlation between electronic polarization and shift current in cubic and hexagonal semiconductors LiZn$X$ ($X$ = P, As, Sb): Abstract

 \section{Abstract}

-The rectified bulk photovoltaic effect (BPVE) in noncentrosymmetric semiconductors, also called shift current, is considered a promising alternative to the conventional $p$-$n$ junction based solar cell applications.
-A clear understanding of the shift current mechanism and search for materials with large shift current is, therefore, of immense interest. $ABC$ semiconductors {\liznx} ($X$ = N, P, As and Sb) can be stabilized in cubic as well as hexagonal morphologies lacking inversion symmetry --- an ideal platform to investigate the significant contributing factors to shift current, such as the role of structure and the chemical species.
-Using density-functional calculations properly accounting for the electronic bandgaps, the shift current conductivities in \liznx\ ($X$ = P, As, Sb) are found to be approximately an order of magnitude larger than the well-known counterparts and peak close to the maximum solar radiation intensity.
-Notably, hexagonal LiZnSb shows a peak shift current conductivity of $\sim 75 ~\mu$A/V$^2$, comparable to highest predicted values in literature.
-Our comparative analysis of the shift current response not only posits Li-Zn-based $ABC$ semiconductors as viable material candidates for potential applications, but also elucidates the structure-BPVE relationship and paves way for accelerated development in this direction.
+The rectified bulk photovoltaic effect (BPVE) in noncentrosymmetric semiconductors, also called shift current, is considered promising for optoelectronic devices, terahertz emission and possibly solar energy harvesting.
+A clear understanding of the shift current mechanism and search for materials with large shift current is, therefore, of immense interest. $ABC$ semiconductors LiZn$X$ ($X$ = N, P, As, and Sb) can be stabilized in cubic as well as hexagonal morphologies lacking inversion symmetry$-$an ideal platform to investigate the significant contributing factors to shift current, such as the role of structure and chemical species.
+Using density-functional calculations properly accounting for the electronic bandgaps, the shift current conductivities in LiZn$X$ ($X$ = P, As, Sb) are found to be approximately an order of magnitude larger than the well-known counterparts and peak close to the maximum solar radiation intensity.
+Notably, hexagonal LiZnSb shows a peak shift current conductivity of $\sim -75 ~\rm{\rm{\mu}}$A/V$^2$ and Glass coefficient of $ -20$ $\times$ 10$^{-8}$ cm/V, comparable to the highest predicted values in literature.
+Our comparative analysis reveals a quantitative relationship between the shift current response and the electronic polarization.
+These findings not only posit Li-Zn-based $ABC$ semiconductors as viable material candidates for potential applications but also elucidates key aspects of the structure-BPVE relationship.